genoma/gulpstrap2/README.md

 ## Install

-Clone the repo, add your branch and your own remote and you're pretty much ready to develop your own web app.
+Clone the repo than `$ npm install` - `$ bower install` and you're pretty much ready to build your own web app

 ## Howto